subnetmasked/Scrinium/README.md

 to limit results.
 Inside a category landing page there's a quick **Search ‹Category› →** link in the heading.

+> [!NOTE]
-Categories are stored as JSON at `data/.scrinium/categories.json` — edit it directly if you prefer git-tracked config.
+> Categories are stored as JSON at `data/.scrinium/categories.json` —
+> edit it directly if you prefer git-tracked config.

+---

 ## LDAP behaviour

-- Login flow:
+Login flow:

 1. If the username matches a local user, only the local password is checked.
 2. If the username matches a known LDAP user, only LDAP is checked.
 3. If the username is unknown and LDAP auto-provision is on, the user is created on first successful LDAP bind (as a non-admin).

-- Promote an LDAP user to admin from the Users tab; their password is still managed by your directory.
+Promote an LDAP user to admin from the Users tab; their password is still managed by your directory.

+---

 ## Security notes

+> [!IMPORTANT]
+> Treat the `data/` volume as a secret — it holds the auth DB, the
+> session secret, and any LDAP bind password.

 - Sessions are signed with `SECRET_KEY` (HttpOnly, SameSite=Lax).
 Set
   `SCRINIUM_HTTPS_ONLY=1` once you put TLS in front to enable `Secure`.
 - All state-changing forms carry a CSRF token; the markdown preview API uses an `X-CSRF-Token` header.
 - 8 failed login attempts per (IP, username) within 5 minutes locks out for the rest of the window.
 Restarts reset the counter.
 - LDAP bind passwords are stored in the local SQLite DB.
-Treat the volume as a secret.
 Use `chmod 700 data/.scrinium` on the host if you bind-mount.
 - For real exposure put Scrinium behind a TLS terminator (Caddy, nginx, Traefik, …) and set `SCRINIUM_TRUST_PROXY=1`.

+---

 ## Running locally without a container